-- Extended address for access to higher memory density. - AutoBoot for simpler access to boot code following power up. - Enhanced high performance read commands using mode bits to eliminate the overhead of SIO instructions when repeating the same type of read command. - Multiple options for initial read latency (number of dummy cycles) for faster initial access time or higher clock rate read commands. - Advanced Sector Protection for individually controlling the protection of each sector.
+- Extended address for access to higher memory density. - AutoBoot for simpler access to boot code following power up. - Enhanced High Performance read commands using mode bits to eliminate the overhead of SIO instructions when repeating the same type of read command. - Multiple options for initial read latency (number of dummy cycles) for faster initial access time or higher clock rate read commands. - DDR read commands for SIO, DIO, and QIO. - Advanced Sector Protection for individually controlling the protection of each sector.
 This is very similar to the Advanced Sector Protection feature found in several other Spansion parallel interface NOR memory families.